liz-kavalski-401-advanced-javascript/Lab-13/README.md

   * The username and password should be the same as the one to picked to sign-up.
   * Returns a JWT token.
 * Sign-in with a role `echo '{"username":"Nelly","password":"word","role":"admin"}' | http post :3000/signup`
-   * to assign a role with capabilities `echo '{"role":"admin", "capabilities":["read","create","update","delete"]}'| http post :3000/roles`
+   * to assign a role with capabilities: `echo '{"role":"admin", "capabilities":["read","create","update","delete"]}'| http post :3000/roles`
+     * `admin` has the capabitlites to 'read','create', 'update' and 'delete'
+     * `editor` has the capabitlites to 'read','create, and 'update'
+     * `user` has the capabitlity to 'read'.
 * Sign-in with token: `http post :3000/signin "authorization: bearer TOKENHERE"`
   * In the TOKENHERE it should be the token that was return in the 'sign-in'.
   * Return the token or error if the the token has expires.